leesulab/arcMS/README.md

 chromatograms…

-Also, check the `vignette("open-files")` for details on how converted files can be opened in R or Python. t
+Also, check the `vignette("open-files")` for details on how converted files can be opened in R or Python.

 ## :arrow_down: Installation